Barclays falls | Sainsbury's doubles | St James's Place – Daily Business

 7am: Sainsbury’s profits double

 Sainsbury’s saw its annual profits more than double as cost savings enabled it to increase food prices at a lower level than its rivals.
+But it has warned that profits will be lower this year.

 7am: Whitbread picking up

-Premier Inn owner Whitbread said UK accommodation sales were 198% ahead of FY21 with total UK food and beverage sales 170.2% ahead.
+Premier Inn owner Whitbread has resumed its dividend after UK accommodation sales were 198% ahead of FY21 with total UK food and beverage sales 170.2% ahead.

-As a result of our business being open to only essential business travel for the majority of the first quarter, UK total accommodation sales for the 53 week period ended 3 March 2022 were 11.7% behind pre-COVID levels (and like-for-like 15.5% behind).
-However, from Q2 onwards, performance improved significantly, quickly returning to, and then exceeding pre-COVID levels.

-Statutory revenues were 189% ahead of FY21 reflecting the strong recovery in sales post COVID restrictions, and the estate growth in the UK and Germany.

 7am: Scottish Friendly